 Bishop State Community College will give annual notice to current students of their rights under the Act by publishing information in the College Catalog.
-New students will receive information concerning their rights under the Act through the distribution of an information sheet at orientation.
-Annual notification of rights will be provided to currently enrolled students in their registration packets for the fall term.
+Annual notification of rights will be provided to currently enrolled students via email to the student's campus email account.